 Follow up.
 Networking doesn’t end when you leave the event.
 It is important to follow up and nurture the sprouting relationship.

 We hope that these tips help set you up for networking success.
-If you see any member of the Redstone team out and about, please come and say hello we would love to get to know.
+If you see any member of the #REDSQUAD out and about, please come and say hello!
+We would love to get to know you.

 - Why Hybrid May Not be the Answer For Your Next Event - August 3, 2022

 - How to Navigate Pandemic Uncertainty - July 22, 2022

 - NFTs for Events and Associations - May 25, 2022